Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models

-\subsubsection{Enhancer DNA design}
+\subsubsection{Enhancer DNA Design}

-We follow the experimental setup of \citet{stark2024dirichlet}, using a discrete flow model pre-trained on DNA sequences of length 500, each labeled with one of 81 cell types \cite{janssens2022decoding, taskiran2024cell}.
+We follow the experimental setup of \cite{stark2024dirichlet}, using a discrete flow model pre-trained on DNA sequences of length 500, each labeled with one of 81 cell types \cite{janssens2022decoding, taskiran2024cell}.
 For inference, we apply 100 Euler sampling steps.
-The branch-out size for gradient guidance \xtgrad is $K=1$.
+The branch-out size for \xtgrad is set $K=1$.
 Setup details are in App.~\ref{app sec: setup dna}.

-\paragraph{Guidance Target.} The goal is to generate enhancer DNA sequences that belong to a specific target cell type.
-The guidance target predictor is provided by an oracle classifier $f$ from \citet{stark2024dirichlet}.
+\textbf{Guidance Target.} The goal is to generate enhancer DNA sequences that belong to a specific target cell type.
+The guidance target predictor is provided by an oracle classifier $f$ from \cite{stark2024dirichlet}.
 The objective function of given cell class $y$ is $f_y(\cdot) = \log f(y\mid \cdot)$.

-\paragraph{Evaluation Metrics.} We generate 1000 DNA sequences given the cell type.
-Performance is evaluated using two metrics.
-The first is Target Class Probability, provided by the oracle classifier, where higher probabilities indicate better guidance.
-The second metric, Frechet Biological Distance (FBD), measures the distributional similarity between the generated samples and the training data for a specific target class (i.e., class-conditioned FBD), with lower values indicating better alignment.
+\textbf{Evaluation Metrics.} We generate 1000 DNA sequences conditioned on cell type and evaluate performance using three metrics.
+Target Class Probability, provided by the oracle classifier, where higher probabilities indicate better guidance.
+Frechet Biological Distance (FBD) measures the distributional similarity between the generated samples and the training data for a specific target class.
+Diversity is measured by the average pairwise Hamming distance between sequences.

-\paragraph{Results.} \Cref{tab:enhancer guidance res} shows class-conditioned enhancer DNA generation results.
-Our \xtgrad consistently achieves the highest target probabilities as $\gamma$ increases compared to the training-based baseline DG.
-The training-free baseline, TFG-Flow, shows almost no guidance effect with increased strength or Monte Carlo sampling.
-See \cref{app:additional res} for details.
+\textbf{Results.} As shown in Tab.~\ref{tab:enhancer guidance res}, our \xtgrad consistently achieves the highest target probabilities as guidance strength increases, with an average improvement of $18.43\%$ compared to DG over eight test classes \citep{nisonoff2024unlocking}, and significantly exceeding other training-free baselines.
+See App.~\ref{app:additional res} for details.